carpentries/lesson-development-training/instructors/instructor-notes.md

 There is an extended break for lesson trial runs between parts 1 & 2, where learners are expected to conduct mini pilots of their lessons with the intended target audiences.

-Below is a suggested that can be used as a guideline to plan the content and timings for each teaching session.
+Below is a suggested schedule that can be used as a guideline to plan the content and timings for each teaching session.

 ### Part 1